LambdaBen/Test_tutorial_240904/README.md

 ## More details about tutorials

-There are more information about tutorial on the Nodit Developer portal!
-Do you want to get more information about Nodit and tutorials? then please visit our Developer Portal!
+There is more information about the tutorials on the Nodit Developer Portal!
+Do you want to get more information about Nodit and the tutorials?
+If so, please visit our Developer Portal!

 [Go to Nodit Developer Portal](https://developer.nodit.io/docs/nodit-overview)